 15.5 To avoid doubt, we may delegate or subcontract all or any part of our obligations under these Terms and the provision of the Services at any time provided that this will not be materially detrimental to the Intermediary.
-In addition, we may transfer our rights and obligations under these Terms to another member of the Standard Life Aberdeen group from time to time provided that this will not be materially detrimental to the Intermediary.
+In addition, we may transfer our rights and obligations under these Terms to another member of the Phoenix Group from time to time provided that this will not be materially detrimental to the Intermediary.
 We will give the Intermediary as much notice of any such transfer as we can.

-15.6 The Intermediary will not be entitled to assign or sub-contract any of its rights or obligations under these Terms without the prior written consent of a member of the Standard Life Aberdeen group not to be unreasonably withheld or delayed.
+15.6 The Intermediary will not be entitled to assign or sub-contract any of its rights or obligations under these Terms without the prior written consent of a member of the Phoenix Group not to be unreasonably withheld or delayed.

 15.7 Each provision of these Terms will be construed separately and in the event that any such provision may prove to be illegal or unenforceable the remaining provision of these Terms will continue in full force and effect.

 15.8 The headings to clauses will not form part of these Terms and will not affect the interpretation of any clause.